fsuels/studio/README.md

   -x509 -days 365 -out cert/server.crt
 ```

-After generating the certificates, build and start the app:
+After generating the certificates (or letting the server create them), build and start the app:

 ```bash
 npm run build